-LAW I.-THE FIELD OF PLAY

-The Field of Play and appurtenances shall be as shown in the following plan:
+LAW I.-THE FIELD OF PLAY The Field of Play and appurtenances shall be as shown in the following plan:

-- (1) Dimensions.
+(1) Dimensions.
 The field of play shall be rectangular, its length being not more than 130 yards nor less than 100 yards and its breadth not more than 100 yards nor less than 50 yards.
 (In International Matches the length shall be not more than 120 yards nor less than 110 yards and the breadth not more than 80 yards nor less than 70 yards.)
-The length shall in all cases exceed the breadth. - (2) Marking.
+The length shall in all cases exceed the breadth.

+(2) Marking.
 The field of play shall be marked with distinctive lines, not more than 5 inches in width, not by a V-shaped rut, in accordance with the plan, the longer boundary lines being called the touch-lines and the shorter the goal-lines.
 A flag on a post not less than 5 ft. high and having a non-pointed top, shall be placed at each corner; a similar flag-post may be placed opposite the halfway line on each side of the field of play, not less than 1 yard outside the touch-line.
 A halfway-line shall be marked out across the field of play.
 The centre of the field of play shall be indicated by a suitable mark and a circle with a 10 yards radius shall be marked round it.

-- In International matches the dimensions of the field of play shall be: maximum 110×75 metres; minimum 100×64 metres.
-National Associations must adhere strictly to these dimensions.
-Each National Association organising an International - National Associations must adhere strictly to these dimensions.
-Each National Association organising an International Match must advise the Visiting Association, before the match, of the place and the dimensions of the field of play. - The Board has approved this table of measurements for the Laws of the Game:
+1 In International matches the dimensions of the field of play shall be: maximum 110×75 metres; minimum 100×64 metres.
+2 National Associations must adhere strictly to these dimensions.
+Each National Association organising an International Match must advise the Visiting Association, before the match, of the place and the dimensions of the field of play.

+3 The Board has approved this table of measurements for the Laws of the Game:

 Metres

 130 yards 120

 120 yards 110

 110 yards 100

-100 yards ٠.
-90
+100 yards 90

 80 yards 75

-70 yards 64
+70 yards • • 64

 50 yards 45

 18 yards 16.50

 12 yards 11

-10 yards 9.15
+10 yards •• ۰.
+9.15

-8 yards 7.32
+8 yards •• 7.32

-6 yards 5.50
+6 yards •• •• 5.20

-1 yard 1
+1 yard • • • • 1

-8 feet 2.44
+8 feet •• ۰.
+2.44

-5 feet 1.50
+5 feet • • • • 1.20

-28 inches 0.71
+28 inches •• •• 0.71

 27 inches 0.68

-5 inches 0.12
+5 inches •• • • 0.12

-- The goal-line shall be marked the same width as the depth of the goal-posts and the cross-bar (4 inches/10 cm. to 5 inches/12 cm.) so that the line and the posts will conform to the same interior and exterior edges. - The 6 yards (for the outline of the goalarea) and the 18 yards (for the out-line of the penalty-area) which have to be measured along the goal-line, must start from the inner sides of the goal-posts. - The space within the inside areas of the field of play includes the width of the lines marking these areas. - All Associations shall provide standard equipment, particularly in International Matches, when the Laws of the Game must be complied with in every respect and especially with regard to the size of the ball and other equipment which must conform to the regulations.
+4 The goal-line shall be marked the same width as the depth of the goal-posts and the cross-bar, so that the goal-line and goal-posts will conform to the same interior and exterior edges.

+5 The 6 yards (for the outline of the goalarea) and the 18 yards (for the out-line of the penalty-area) which have to be measured along the goal-line, must start from the inner sides of the goal-posts.

+6 The space within the inside areas of the field of play includes the width of the lines marking these areas.

+7 All Associations shall provide standard equipment, particularly in International Matches, when the Laws of the Game must be complied with in every respect and especially with regard to the size of the ball and other equipment which must conform to the regulations.
 All cases of failure to provide standard equipment must be reported to F.I.F.A.